AleCornejoR/AleCornejoR/README.md

 # Hello there! 👋

-I'm a mechatronics engineering student, passionate about the intersection of mechanics and electronics.
-With hands-on experience in robotics, digital design, and smart manufacturing, I enjoy turning ideas into reality.
-I’ve worked with tools like SolidWorks, Arduino, and PLCs, but I know there’s always more to learn! 🌱
+Hi!
+I’m a Mechatronics Engineer passionate about the fusion of mechanics, electronics, and automation.
+With hands-on experience in robotics, digital design, and smart manufacturing, I love bringing innovative ideas to life.
+I’ve worked with SolidWorks, Arduino, PLCs, and more — always eager to learn new tools and technologies! 🌱

-I believe in continuous growth and collaboration, and I'm excited to explore new technologies along the way.
-If you share similar interests, feel free to connect! 🚀
+I’m all about continuous growth, collaboration, and pushing boundaries in automation and robotics.
+If you’re into similar tech or projects, let’s connect and build something great! 🚀

 ## Skills 💻